infinitelyjames/uklivetrains_public/README.md

 ## Forks

-Note: I am currently working on major improves in a private fork that will be PR-ed at a later date.
+Note: I am currently working on major improvements in a private fork that will be PR-ed at a later date, to both this and the API wrapper.

 ## Licensing